Mittesh-9/My-Python-Programs/README.md

-# My-Repo
+# My Repository
-- This Repository has python projects i have followed along and coded.
+- This repository contains Python projects I have worked on and coded along with.
-- Also some solutions to kaggle problems.
+- It also includes solutions to Kaggle problems.
-- And some code through which i have learned many coding concepts.
+- Additionally, there is code through which I have learned many coding concepts.